Cultivating a Solution-Focused Mindset:

 Learning Objectives

-- Describe the core principles of the solution-focused mindset and their application to supporting individuals with anxiety and depression.
+- Identify the core principles of the solution-focused mindset and describe how these principles can support individuals experiencing anxiety and depression.

-- Explain how positive, strength-based language can influence emotional regulation, motivation, and daily engagement.
+- Explain how strength-based language can influence emotional regulation, motivation, and engagement in daily activities.

-- Apply scaling techniques to assess progress, reinforce coping strategies, and guide next-step planning.
+- Describe how scaling techniques can be used to observe client progress, reinforce coping strategies, and guide planning for next steps.

-- Design follow-up strategies that sustain progress using solution-focused questions and outcome-based reflection.
+- Identify simple follow-up strategies that help sustain client progress, using solution-focused questions and outcome-based reflection.

-- Utilize the Solution-Focused Four-Square Framework to support client conversations and promote clinician self-care.
+- Describe the components of the Solution-Focused Four-Square Framework and explain how each part can support client conversations and clinician wellness.

 Course Agenda